 Statistical Analysis

-First, we examined the overall and the age-stratified number of diagnosis per each year (2017-2020).
-We than summed the daily number of diagnosis of each infections group into a calendric weekly (1-52) number of events, and compared the overall and age-specific weekly events through the years of surveillance.
-Since the number of outpatients registered to each clinic in Clalit's Southern district was not available, we were not able to estimate incidence rates, hence only counts were used.
+First, we examined the overall and the age-stratified number of diagnoses per year (2017-2020).
+We then summed the daily number of diagnoses of each infection group into a calendric weekly (1-52) number of events and compared the overall and age-specific weekly events throughout the years of surveillance.
+Since the number of outpatients registered to each clinic in Clalit's Southern district was not available, we could not estimate incidence rates, and only counts were used.

-To determine the possible changes in diagnosis of common infections diagnosed during the pandemic compared to the prior surveillance time, we had to estimate the expected number of new diagnosis during the 'intervention' period.
-Hence, to estimate the expected number of weekly diagnosis per each infections group (counts) a quassi-Poisson regression was used 24 [due to over dispersion of the observed events].
+To determine possible changes in the diagnosis of common infections occurring during the pandemic compared to the prior surveillance time, we had to estimate the expected number of new diagnoses during the 'intervention' period.
+To calculate the expected number of weekly diagnoses per infections group (counts), a quasi-Poisson regression was used 24 [due to overdispersion of the observed events].

-We decomposed the variation of the time-series into three components representing (1) trend, (2) seasonal variation and (3) cyclic changes.
-Each year was divided into four seasons based on the local weather: Winter (December – February), spring (March-May), summer (June-September) and autumn (October-November).
-Cyclic changes treated using common trigonometrical harmonic functions.
-In this general model, we represented the whole period of strict NPIs using a binary 'limitations' variable set as '0' for dates before 17 March 2020, and '1' for the rest (see Eq.1).
-Using this model, we calculated the intercepts, and implemented the best model achieved to investigate the overall expected weekly number of diagnosis for each infections group during the pandemic; assuming no change in limitations had occurred (limitations = 0).
+We decomposed the variation of the time series into three components representing (1) trend, (2) seasonal variation, and (3) cyclic changes.
+Each year was divided into four seasons based on the local weather: Winter (December – February), spring (March-May), summer (June-September), and autumn (October-November).
+Cyclic changes were analyzed using standard trigonometrical harmonic functions.
+In this general model, the whole period of strict NPIs was represented using a binary 'limitations' variable set as '0' for dates before March 17, 2020, and '1' for the rest (see Eq.1).
+Using this model, we calculated the intercepts and implemented the best model to investigate the overall expected weekly number of diagnoses for each infection group during the pandemic, assuming no change in limitations had occurred (limitations = 0).

 logcounts= β0+ β1trend+ β2limitations+ β3season+ β4(sin(2π*week52))+ β5(cos(2π*week52))

-In the analysis of the overall data, the trend found significant (P-value < 0.001) and the exponent of β2 (the effect of limitations) was 0.414, hence the average decrease in number of diagnosis since the limitations had started was 58.6%.
-The season variable found to be significant (exp⁡(β3)= -0.95, CI%95: 0.920-0.983), as well as the weekly cycle described by Cosine (exp⁡(β5)= 1.094, CI%95: 1.054 – 1.135).
+In the overall data analysis, the trend was significant (P-value < 0.001) and the exponent of β2 (the effect of limitations) was 0.414, hence the average decrease in the number of diagnoses since the country’s interventions started was 58.6%.
+The seasonal variable was also significant (exp⁡(β3)= -0.95, CI%95: 0.920-0.983), as was the weekly cycle described by Cosine (exp⁡(β5)= 1.094, CI%95: 1.054 – 1.135).

-Next, to investigate the association between each NPI implemented, to the number of weekly diagnosis during the pandemic period, we conducted a segmented regression model for the interrupted time series (ITSA).
-We added to Eq.1 binary variables describing the first and the second quarantines (Quarantine1/2), and related the time passed since intervention had started (Quarantinetime1/time2) 25.
+Next, to investigate the association between each NPI implemented to the number of weekly diagnoses during the pandemic, we conducted a segmented regression model for the interrupted time series (ITSA).
+We added binary variables describing the first and the second quarantines (Quarantine1/2) to Eq.1 and related the time passed since intervention started (Quarantinetime1/time2) 25.
 We also adjusted for autocorrelation using a one-step lagged counts variable (See Eq.2).
-A negative binomial regression performed and the best model chosen based on achieved Bayesian information criterion (BIC).
-The effect of each NPI estimated using the calculated constants.
+A negative binomial regression was performed, and the best model was chosen based on the achieved Bayesian information criterion (BIC).
+Finally, the effect of each NPI was estimated using the calculated constants.

 logcounts= β0+ β1trend+ β2(sin(2π*week52))+ β3(cos(2π*week52))+ β4limitations+β5Quarantine1+ β6Quarantine1time+ β7Quarantine2+ β8Quarantine2time+ lag-1count

 Associations were considered statistically significant when p-value < 0.05.
-The data analysis performed using R (version 4.0.3) and the packages: data.table, dplyr, lubridate, ggplot2 and MASS.
+Data analysis was performed using R (version 4.0.3) and the packages: data.table, dplyr, lubridate, ggplot2, and MASS.

 Findings